stackless-dev/stackless/Doc/c-api/stackless.rst

   Vectorcall variant of the macro :c:func:`STACKLESS_GETARG`.
 Functions of type :c:type:`vectorcallfunc` must use :c:func:`STACKLESS_VECTORCALL_GETARG` instead of :c:func:`STACKLESS_GETARG`.
 The argument *func* must be set to the vectorcall function itself.
-See function :c:func:`_PyCFunction_FastCallKeywords` for an example.
+See function :c:func:`_PyCFunction_Vectorcall` for an example.

 .. c:function:: STACKLESS_PROMOTE_ALL()